 Welcome to the Herbal Medicine section of the Vitamedicine Institute.
+Dr Brad McEwen PhD is involved with nutrition, herbal medicine, lifestyle medicine, and public health education and research.
 The World Health Organization (WHO) estimates that approximately 80% of the world’s population use traditional medicine for their primary health care needs.
 Most of this therapy involves the use of plant extracts or the active components from plants.
 Plants have been used for their healing purposes throughout human history and forms the origin of modern medicine.
 Herbal medicine emphasises the effects of herbs on the whole body and individual body systems (McEwen 2015).

 The Vitamedicine Institute officially opened in 2002 as part of the clinic (established 1999).
 The Vitamedicine Institute has had various names over the years with its running name in the background.
 Nutrition, naturopathic medicine, and lifestyle medicine play an integral role in promoting health.